-If you aren't familiar with baklava, it is a traditional dessert commonly enjoyed in the Middle East and Mediterranean.
-While there are tons of different variations of this treat, baklava basically just consists of layers of phyllo dough, nuts, butter, sugar and honey.
+If you aren't familiar with baklava, it is a traditional dessert commonly enjoyed in the Middle East and the Mediterranean.
+While there are tons of different variations of this treat, baklava basically just consists of layers of phyllo dough, nuts, butter, sugar, and honey.

 Layer all of the ingredients in a pan.

 Bake in the oven until golden and crispy.

 The baklava recipe today that I'm sharing with you today has a bit of a fun twist to it.
 Instead of sharing a basic baklava recipe with you, I've decided to spice things up a bit by adding pumpkin to the layers.
 I mean, it is fall after all so why not?
 While I always love a good ol' piece of classic baklava, this pumpkin baklava is the perfect excuse for enjoying another pumpkin dessert.
 It could even be a fun addition to the usual pumpkin pie served at Thanksgiving!

 Ok, so if the thought of making homemade baklava totally terrifies you, I was terrified too, I will help you melt away those fears.
 Seriously, there is nothing to be afraid of as baklava is so much easier than it looks to make!
 All you need is a little bit of time and patience, and a gentle hand, and you'll have the art of baklava making down to a science in no time.